Christine Phan

 • Label position

-• Character counter position
+• Character counter position and logic

 • Error states